hsablonniere/markleft/prezas-md/javascript-101.md

 <!-- slide -->

-### Assignement
+### Assignment

-Assignement operators saves you some place and can improve code readability.
-Use them carefuly!
+Assignment operators saves you some place and can improve code readability.
+Use them carefully!

 ```javascript
 var a = 1, b = 0;